What did Owen Paterson do? Tory sleaze row explained

 Business secretary Kwasi Kwarteng said: “I think it’s difficult to see what the future of the commissioner is, given the fact that we’re reviewing the process, and we’re overturning and trying to reform this whole process.”

-Labour chair Anneliese Dodds urged the government to perform a U-turn.
-“They’ve created this sleazy mess, now they’ve got to get our parliament out of it,” said the Labour frontbencher.

-In an apparent climbdown on plans for a Tory-dominated committee to rewrite the rules, Commons leader Jacob Rees-Mogg told MPs on Thursday he would now seek cross-party talks on reform.
+In an apparent climbdown on plans for a Tory-dominated committee to rewrite the conduct rules, Commons leader Jacob Rees-Mogg told MPs on Thursday morning that he would now seek cross-party talks on reform.

 Mr Rees-Mogg conceded that the link between Mr Paterson’s case and need for wider reform “needs to be broken”, adding: “We will bring forward more detailed proposals once there have been cross-party discussions.”

+No 10 then made clear at lunchtime that Mr Paterson will now have to face a fresh vote on the 30-day suspension.

+A vote had been expected next Tuesday to reopen the MP’s case, with the same vote asking MPs if they wish to overturn the decision to establish the new committee.

-The government’s thinking may have changed after a furious backlash from dozens of Tories who did not back the government – and from MPs who voted with reluctance.
+The government’s thinking may have changed after a furious backlash from dozens of Tories.
 Jill Mortimer, one of the red wall Tories who rebelled, said: “This was a colossal misjudgement.”

-Labour has also reportedly prepared adverts highlighting every Tory MP who voted in favour of the Leadsom amendment.
+Labour had also reportedly prepared adverts highlighting every Tory MP who voted in favour of the Leadsom amendment.

 Join our new commenting forum